Merkoba/Hue/configuration.md

 "settings_default_show_link_previews"
 >Whether links get a preview on the chat area by default.

-"settings_default_autoscroll_amount"
->How many pixels to autoscroll the chat on each step.

-"settings_default_autoscroll_delay"
->The delay of the interval for every autoscroll step in milliseconds.

 "settings_default_show_input_placeholder
 >Whether the input placeholder is enabled by default.